 More Expensive

 Signature Offer.
 While Anna expects to do some one-off projects for cash flow reasons, she doesn’t want to get stuck on the low-value, low-price hamster wheel.
-So she sets aside time to develop a signature offer, rooted in her passions, her talents and her clients’ needs.
+So she sets aside time to develop a signature offer, rooted in her passions, her strengths and her clients’ needs.
 To create it, she needs to review other competitive offers, define her process and its outputs, and establish the pricing and promotion.
 Clearly, this is not one afternoon’s work, so she schedules two hours per week to work on this, with the goal of having a new offer ready to launch in a month.

 Focus on these five priorities and you’ll be way ahead of the pack.
 Your work time will be sharper, more focused and more productive, so you’ll have more time for life outside of work.
 You’ll build deeper relationships, and more work will find its way to you.
 And you’ll be doing more valuable work, and more of it.